Master of Business Administration in Healthcare Leadership

 - Finish more efficiently.
 Students can “test out” of courses through assessment of knowledge and prior learning.
 Accordingly, they learn precisely what they need to know for excellence in management.

 - Learn from distinguished faculty.
 The program’s designers co-authored the most up-to-date text on health care leadership.
-Our faculty includes a former hospital executive with consulting experience in strategic planning and market development, a former assistant New York state attorney general and a physician who chairs a large clinical program in one of New York City’s largest health care systems.
+Our faculty includes a former hospital executive with consulting experience in strategic planning and market development, a prolific author of multiple works on healthcare leadership, a former director of healthcare marketing, an assistant New York state attorney general, and a physician who chaired a large clinical program in one of New York City’s largest health care systems.
 All faculty members are actively engaged in real-world health care settings, as well as in the classroom.

 - Enjoy flexibility.
 Students take all courses online and participate in two executive retreats.